-There are more than one way to skin this cat, but I will show you one of the easiest option and how its done with Ubuntu.
+There is more than one way to skin this cat, but I will show you one of the easiest option and how it’s done with Ubuntu.
 Though I haven’t tried it on every garden variety Linux distros out there, to the best of my knowledge this works on all major Linux distro out there.

-Being able to boot in to recovery mode.
-With Ubuntu you actually get prompt to login to recovery mode or different kernel version, whenever you boot up.
+Being able to boot into recovery mode.
+With Ubuntu, you get prompt to log in to recovery mode or different kernel version, whenever you boot up.

 Once you boot in to the recovery mode you will get a prompt with recovery options.
 Chose